 Project Objectives and Research Questions

-This project will critically assess the potential of a new ‘Leaders Alliance’ on hunger and sustainable agriculture.
-It will do so by drawing lessons from previous similar endeavors across a range of substantive issue areas in international development and global politics, and assessing where a new Leaders Alliance might fit in the current FNS institutional landscape.
+This project assessed the potential of a new ‘Leaders Alliance’ on hunger and sustainable agriculture.
+The project analysis draws lessons from previous similar endeavors across a range of substantive issue areas in international development and global politics, and assessing where a new Leaders Alliance might fit in the current FNS institutional landscape.

 - Why have Leaders Alliances formed in the past?
 What purpose(s) do they serve?
 How can they influence policy outcomes?